cdp224/GSSArc/README.md

 python GSOArcGraph.py
 ```

-Two files are generated (pdf and png) into the ./output folder.
+Output files are generated (e.g., pdf and png) into the ./output folder.
 A window opens with the graph.

 ## Adjustments

 ### Change observers latitudes in the graph

-Modify the line according to your needs:
+Modify the number of latitudes to be plotted according to your needs:

 ```
 latitudes = [35, 40, 50, 60, 70, 80]